huggingface/blog/from-files-to-chunks.md

 In this case, using our Xet-based storage backend would save considerable upload/download time for the second version, as well as reduce the total storage footprint by 53%.
 With compression, we estimate an additional 10% of savings.

-Our initial research into repositories across the Hub shows similar results for fine-tuned models (particularly Stable Diffusion fine-tunes) and model checkpoints.
+Our initial research into repositories across the Hub shows positive results for some fine-tuned models and many model checkpoints.
 Fine-tuned models modify only a subset of parameters, so most of the model remains unchanged across versions, making them a great candidate for deduplication.
 Model checkpoints, which capture incremental training states, are also good targets as changes between checkpoints are often minimal.
-Both show deduplication ratios in the range of 55-85%.
+Both show deduplication ratios in the range of 30-85%.
 PyTorch model checkpoints make up around 200 TB of total storage on the Hub.
-At 60% deduplication, we would save up to 120 TB of storage immediately and roughly 8 TB monthly going forward.
+At 50% deduplication, we would save up to 100 TB of storage immediately and roughly 7-8 TB monthly going forward.

 Beyond reducing storage costs, chunk-level deduplication also improves upload/download speeds, as only the modified chunks are transferred.
 This is a great benefit to teams working with multiple versions of models or datasets as it minimizes user and machine waiting time.